absurdly-nerdly/tools-public/.roo/rules-orche-global/rules.md

 ### B. Populating the OG File
 *   **Orchestrator:** Ensure you are in Orchestrator mode before proceeding.
 *   **Adhere to Template:** You now have the context of the newly created OG (via Laborer and `switch_mode`).
 Follow the pre-existing document structure strictly.
 *   **Instructions & Limited Code Snippets:** Provide methodical, step-by-step instructions in Task Sets using consistent terminology.
 Limit code snippets within the main OG document.
-If extensive code or supplemental information is needed, create an `_XX_OG_Appendix.md` file, link it in the relevant Task Set or task, and include the details there.
+If extensive code or supplemental information is needed, add to an `_XX_OG_Appendix.md` file, link it in the relevant Task Set or task, and include the details there.
 *   **Self-Contained Context:** OGs and linked resources must contain all context needed for subtasks; do not rely on the original user message or referenced context without explicit links/paths/excerpts.
 *   **No Deletions:** **NEVER** delete pre-existing sections or headers.
 Only replace placeholder content and instructions within them.